bilalbutt044/Responsive-Blogger-website/README.md

-#Responsive-Blogger-website
+## Responsive-Blogger-website

-A simple Static blogger website developed using HTML and CSS and Jquery.
+> A responsive Static blogger website which i developed to practice my CSS skilss.

+## Library and Languages Used

+- HTML 5
+- CSS 3 Flex and Grid
+- JQuery
+- owl carousel slider
+- aos library for animation on scroll